This article was last updated Sept. 29, 2022.

 4. Flood insurance issues

-A major source of problems following Florence will be flood insurance, which most lenders require for any property located in a flood zone.
+A major source of problems following Ian will be flood insurance, which most lenders require for any property located in a flood zone.
 Generally, there is a moratorium on issuing flood insurance immediately following this type of disaster.
 The same is true for earthquake insurance.

 This means that unless the buyer pays cash or secures private financing, the probability of closing the deal is low until the moratorium is lifted.